-On January 23, 2015, U.S. Representatives Sam Graves (R-MO) and Marc Veasey (D-TX) re-established the General Aviation (GA) Caucus in the U.S. House of Representatives of the 114th Congress.
-It is the goal of Representatives Graves and Veasey, the caucus co-Chairmen, along with national general aviation industry groups including NATA, to ensure that the bipartisan caucus, and its 283 members, advances public knowledge and awareness of general aviation's vital contributions to our nation's economy.
-The House General Aviation Caucus is the second largest caucus in Congress.
+It is the goal of Representatives Sam Graves (R-6-MO) and Marc Veasey (D-33-TX), House General Aviation Caucus co-chairmen, along with national general aviation industry groups including NATA, to ensure that the bipartisan caucus advances public knowledge and awareness of general aviation's vital contributions to our economy.

-The Senate General Aviation Caucus,re-established by co-Chairmen Senators John Boozman (R-AR) and Joe Manchin (D-WV) on January 21, 2015, similarly aims to educate Senators from both sides of the aisle on general aviation's important contributions to our nation's economy and transportation system.
-The bipartisan Senate Caucus has 35 members.
+The Senate General Aviation Caucus, co-chaired by Senators Joe Manchin (D-WV) and John Boozman (R-AR), also seeks to educate Senators from both sides of the aisle on general aviation's important contributions to our nation's economy and national air transportation system.

 A complete list of all Caucus Members in order by state can be viewed here.